yangautumn43/ridecell-tasks/README.md

 ### 3. Launch to play the rosbag and image_proc node to get the rectified images

-I wrote the launch file to run the above three altogether.
+I wrote the launch file (`camera_calibration.launch`) to run the above three altogether.

 ```xml
 <launch>